TechExeter/conference-2021/_speakers/ian-russell.md

 pronoun: He/Him
 title: Director of Operations
 company: Software Solved
-session-title: Utilising Azure and Microsoft technologies to bring DataOps to life
+session-title: DataOps – how access to your data with this approach will release untapped value
 session-length: 45 mins

 headshot: /assets/images/speakers/ian-russell.jpg
 track: "2"
-timeslot: "tba"
+timeslot: "11.15"
 date: 2021-09-08
 type: talk
 # talk, workshop, other